jamestlalocPDX/BusinessLookupAPI.Solution/README.md

 _This C# codebase will build an API that contains an object-oriented list of information on local businesses and shops._

+## Specification user stories:
+* A user is able to GET and POST businesses.
+* A user is able to GET businesses by name, description, or established date, and owner.
+* A user is able to PUT and DELETE business.

 ## **Request Types**

 | Request | Type | Output |